tiranad/unified-node-open-mining-portal/README.md

 * Coin-switching ports using coin-networks and crypto-exchange APIs to detect profitability.

-* Past MPOS functionality is no longer maintained, althought it is working for now.
+* MPOS functionality is minimally maintained, albeit it is working for now.

 * Basic multipooling features included, but *NOT* enabled by default.
-You must follow the [README](//github.com/sigwo/unified-node-open-mining-portal/blob/master/multipool/README) in the [multipool](//github.com/sigwo/unified-node-open-mining-portal/blob/master/multipool) folder.
+You must follow the [README](//github.com/tiranad/unified-node-open-mining-portal/blob/master/multipool/README) in the [multipool](//github.com/tiranad/unified-node-open-mining-portal/blob/master/multipool) folder.
 More updates *WILL* happen in the multipool options and will stay open source.

 #### Attack Mitigation
 * Detects and thwarts socket flooding (garbage data sent over socket in order to consume system resources).